Romeo Santos: Formula, Vol. 3 (2022–2023)

-In February 2023, Santos would start his Formula, Vol. 3 Tour with four sold out shows at the National Stadium of Peru in Lima on the 10th, 11th, 12th, and 14th of that month.
-Santos would once again make history selling out for nights at a stadium with a capacity of over 43,000.
-This isn't the only time in this tour that he sells out multiple nights in the same venue.
+In February 2023, Santos started his Formula, Vol. 3 Tour with four sold-out shows at the National Stadium of Peru in Lima on the 10th, 11th, 12th, and 14th of that month.
+Santos would once again make history selling out four nights at a stadium with a capacity of over 43,000.
+This wasn't the only time in this tour that he sells out multiple nights in the same venue.
+In March 2023, he sold out nine nights at the Movistar Arena in Santiago, Chile.
+He performed from March 21 to the 30th every night except on the 27th.
+In May 2023, Romeo would once again make history in San Juan, Puerto Rico as he performed 2 nights at Hiram Bithorn Stadium on the 20th, and 21st of that month.
+He sold out all both nights in a stadium with a capacity of 35,000 for concerts.